-The CDO collaborates with two national consortiums: A) Selective Liberal Arts Consortium and the 2) Career & Internships Connections consortium, which are comprised of top ranked colleges from across the country.
+The CDO collaborates with the Career & Internships Connections consortium, which is comprised of top ranked colleges from across the country.
 We work with these schools to organize large interview days that occur in the nation’s largest cities.

 Dates: November & January

 Who Should Participate: Most positions are for graduating seniors, but there are a growing number of internship opportunities for current students.

 Location: Chicago, New York City, Washington DC, Los Angeles, and San Francisco